-Biodiesel helps drive demand for U.S. soy oil, which continues to serve as the primary feedstock for U.S. manufacturing of the beneficial renewable fuel.
+Biodiesel drives demand for U.S. soy oil.
+Biodiesel manufacturers in the U.S. rely on U.S. soybean oil as the primary feedstock for this renewable fuel.
 Biodiesel is the only domestically produced and commercially available fuel to meet the Environmental Protection Agency’s definition of an advanced biofuel.
 It provides one of the best carbon-reduction strategies available with today’s vehicle technologies.

 Making Biodiesel: How U.S. Soybeans Become America’s Advanced Biofuel